nanees15/SWE/README.md

         * system

     * Pre-Condition:
-        *
+        * rider must have booked a ride.

     * Post-Condition:
         *

     * Output:
-        * path is generated and is viewed by rider and driver
+        * path is generated and is displayed for rider and driver

 ---